ahsaanullah0088/JavaScript-Interview-Questions/readme.md

 62. Write the code to find the vowels
 63. In JavaScript, how do you turn an Object into an Array []?
 64. What is the output of the following code?

+1. What are the different data types present in javascript?